Skip to main content

 Impact Areas

-Farragut High School (Team 1) from Knoxville, Tennessee, placed first in the 2024 competition and will now compete in the DOE National Science Bowl® in Washington, D.C.
+Ravenwood High School from Brentwood, Tennessee, placed first in the 2025 competition and will compete in the DOE National Science Bowl® in Washington, D.C.

 The Tennessee Science Bowl pits two teams of four students against each other to see which team can answer the most questions correctly until only one team is left as the champion.